 The first phase of the project includes a redesign of the kitchen in the existing camp.
 The tiny kitchen has two walls that separate it from the larger living areas.
 These function as sheer walls.
 The design maintains the structural function of these walls much as a honeycomb has structure, by converting them to built-in storage "boxes", while opening them up to the space beyond.

 MUNDO VERDE PCS

-This project includes the rehabilitation of an abandoned 1924 red brick school building in Washington DC, along with a new annex to house Mundo Verde's early childhood education program.
+This project includes the rehabilitation of an abandoned 1924 red brick school building in Washington DC, and a new annex building to house Mundo Verde's early childhood education program.

 Mundo Verde emphasizes environmental education and awareness through an expeditionary learning model.
 This means students spend much of the day outside school walls.
 The building, site, surroundings, and neighborhood are used as pedagogic tools.
 Students move from class to class at a younger age than at most schools, so visual connection is critical to staff and students.

 On the interior, opening up lines of sight lines became the driver of our design decisions, while on the exterior we wished to maximize the potential of the site as outdoor pedagogic space and reference the neighborhood scale and history without being derivative.

 In support of Mundo Verde’s focus on environmental awareness, we minimized the environmental footprint of both buildings; the renovated building attained LEED gold and the annex platinum.

 Mundo Verde received a AIA-CAE, Education Facility Design Award, and an AIA Virginia, Excellence in Architecture Award in 2016.